bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 You do your best.
 You use C comp, you use whatever you can.
 No exec stack, that kind of stuff.
-Which by the way, my one patch to Bitcoin was to turn on no exec stack in Bitcoin so that you know certain really simple 1990s era stack smashing attacks wouldn't work but you know at this point we want to be doing things securely.
+Which by the way, my one patch to Bitcoin was to turn on no exec stack in Bitcoin so that you know certain really simple 1990s era stack smashing attacks wouldn't work, but, at this point we want to be doing things securely.
 The way that you're going to, you got to do things.
 We can't just keep sticking with 20, 30, 40 years old languages.
 That's my opinion anyway.